shcallaway/cardician/README.md

 ![alt text](https://github.com/shcallaway/cardician/blob/master/assets/gambit.jpg)

-> Become a card-wielding magician, like Gambit.
+> Become a card-wielding magician.

 Cardician makes it quick and easy to keep track of professional connections.
 Add names and profile links to a Google sheet from the comfort of your command line.
 Just provide a LinkedIn URL and let Cardician do the rest.